Deny an apartment based on a lawful source of income

 Check out common phrases landlords use against applicants here.

 This is a real time response.
-A member from the source of income unit will call back the landlord/broker you reported and inform them of the Human Rights Law, source of income as a protected class, and the consequences they will face if they decide to keep the decision to discriminate against you.
-This can help voucher holders find housing in real time.
+A member from the source of income unit will inform the landlord/broker you reported that they are in violation of the Human Rights Law, and they will face legal action unless they are willing to negotiate on the unit in question.
+This process helps voucher holders secure housing they were previously denied.